 - Follow the American Psychological Association (APA) style of formatting. https://apastyle.apa.org/

 - For quoted material of more than three single please type lines single-spaced and indented on both sides.

 - Footnotes are acceptable, but are not to be used for references or citations, and are to be used sparingly.

 - Use tables and figures sparingly and not duplicate information already covered in-depth in the text.

 - Send photos of each contributing author, preferably a head shot.

-- Include a short bio of each contributing author.
+- Include a short bio of each contributing author, including contact information.